We Fly High: Popularity

 The song's popularity began throughout the US in October 2006 when the New York Giants' Michael Strahan and teammates began taking "jump shots" to celebrate sacks against the Washington Redskins.
+Because of this incident, the NFL issued a "clarification" two weeks later to remind the Giants that if their celebrations included two or more players, that they would be penalized for unsportsmanlike conduct.

-Because of this incident, the NFL issued a "clarification" two weeks after the Giants/Redskins game to remind the Giants that if their celebrations included two or more players, that they would be penalized for unsportsmanlike conduct.
 The song is also popular across North America; when played in the clubs, it is typical for everyone to take "jump shots" when Jim Jones says "ballin'".
 The dance in the video along with the jump shot has been named the "Fadeaway" by Jones.

 WWE's Montel Vontavious Porter, is known to do the "Fadeaway" jump shot before dropping an elbow on his opponent.
 The crowd often cheers "ballin'" before the elbow drop.
 Homicide celebrated with this song after defeating Bryan Danielson for the ROH World Championship in his hometown of New York City at the Manhattan Center.
 Combat Zone Wrestling group BLKOUT has also used the song as their entrance theme.

 The song has become Jim Jones' most successful single to date, peaking at number 5 on the Billboard Hot 100, becoming his first top ten single.
 The single also remains his most successful single on the Hot R&B/Hip-Hop Singles & Tracks and Hot Rap Tracks, peaking at number 4 and number 1, respectively, and also ranked at number 1 on the Hot RingMasters chart.
 It has been certified Platinum by the RIAA, as a digital single and as a "Master Tone" (a.k.a.
 Ringtone).

 Jones has also made a "We Fly High" remix for the New York Giants and a "We Fly High" reggaeton version remixed by the famous reggaeton producer; Nely 'El Arma Secreta', or 'The Secret Weapon', which features Jones, Tego Calderón and Don Omar.

 On the BET show Rap City, The Game used the second verse from his new album Doctor's Advocate from the song "Too Much" while rapping on the "We Fly High" beat.
 It was also featured in the Electronic Arts game Def Jam Icon.

 Soulja Boy's song "Report Card" samples the Ballin ad-lib.